Secure Static Content Hosting with S3, CloudFront, and Basic Authentication

-This comprehensive guide demonstrates how to:
+This guide demonstrates how to:

-- Host static assets in an AWS S3 bucket;
+- Host static assets in an AWS S3 bucket

-- Serve them globally via CloudFront with an Origin Access Control (OAC);
+- Serve them globally via CloudFront with an Origin Access Control (OAC)

-- Enforce Basic Authentication at edge locations using Lambda@Edge;
+- Enforce Basic Authentication at edge locations using Lambda@Edge

-- Secure access through precise IAM policies and example ARNs.
+- Secure access through precise IAM policies

 1.1 Create a New S3 Bucket

-- Console:
+- Console: S3 > Create bucket.

-. - Bucket name:
+- Bucket name:

-(must be globally unique). - Region:
+your-docs-bucket(must be globally unique). - Region:

-(required for Lambda@Edge). - Uncheck Block all public access.
-We'll lock it down with CloudFront.
+us-east-1(required for Lambda@Edge). - Uncheck "Block all public access."
+We lock it down with CloudFront instead.

 1.2 Configure Bucket Policy